-If the site is not rectified to prevent future failures, instability will be activated with the upcoming rains and the soil masses with rocks of the collapsed slope would disturb all functions of vehicle transportation between Bibila and Lunugala.
-The commuters, pedestrians, workers of the neighboring tea plantations, and their livelihood activities would be at risk due to this unstable slope section.
-Also, during future failures, it would limit the continuous functions of the road between Bibila and Lunugala as this is the main access way to Badulla, the obstruction of accessibility may pose a significant impact on lifeline facilities, services, and related economic activities including the transactions.
+If the site is not rectified to prevent future failures, instability will be activated with the upcoming rains and the soil masses with rocks of the collapsed slope would disturb all functions of vehicle transportation between Bibila and Passara.
+The commuters, pedestrians, tourists, residents of the houses, workers of the neighboring tea plantations, and their livelihood activities would be at risk due to this unstable slope section.
+Also, the tea plucking activities and collecting tea leaves would be difficult and risky due to the unstable slope.
+Also, during future failures, it would limit the continuous functions of the road between Bibila and Passara as this is the main access way to Badulla, the obstruction of accessibility may pose a significant impact on lifeline facilities, services, and related economic activities including the transactions.